 Gamma Knife® surgery is a treatment method that uses radiation and computer-guided planning to treat brain tumors, vascular malformations and other abnormalities in the brain.
 Despite its name, this procedure does not involve any incisions, not even a skin incision.
 The Gamma knife is actually a treatment that delivers beams of highly focused radiation.
 Some 192 "beamlets" of radiation converge and are precisely focused on the targeted area of brain, specifically in the shape of the tumor or lesion, while sparing the surrounding normal tissue.

-Gamma Knife surgery is also known as stereotactic radiosurgery, Gamma Knife radiosurgery and Gamma Knife radiation.
+Gamma Knife surgery is a type of stereotactic radiosurgery.
+It's also known as Gamma Knife radiosurgery and Gamma Knife radiation.

 Gamma Knife surgery can treat several brain disorders, including: